r1mar/nodepage/README.md

 Simple page with node express

 ## features
 * multiple languages.
-Translated in english, german and russia
+Translated in english(not complete), german and russia(not complete)
+* language ca be switched
+* Pages: home, contact and imprint

 ## install